tundish/blathnaid/app/tale.rst

 T 3
 ---

-And there was Krol again, but looking unhappy this evening.
+And there was Krol again, but looking mopy and unhappy this evening.
 Straight away he said to Jack, "Tomorrow comes a crescent moon.
 And so all my time is done."

 And Jack looked down at his locket which was beginning to fade, and he knew that he hadn't long to carry out his